geexmmo/zimbra-mail-remover/README.md

 Use python3 haha

 ## Setup
-> Copy it to some location on host with Zimbra installation.
+Copy it to some location on host with Zimbra installation.
-> Run as user **zimbra** or make sure standart Zimra environment variables are available (PATH), script using some of zimbra cli commands and will do nothing if it can not find them.
+Run as user **zimbra** or make sure standard Zimra environment variables are available (PATH), script using some of zimbra cli commands and will do nothing if it can not find them.

 ---
 Example of local execution with 6 threads: